In This Blog

 Compute is the virtualized equivalent of a physical server.
 It involves the deployment of virtual machines with specific configurations of CPU, RAM, and storage to meet workload requirements without the need to manage an underlying hypervisor.

-This allows businesses to run anything from simple web servers to more complex and demanding big-data applications.
-Some providers also offer specialized compute options, such as graphics processing units (GPUs) for high-performance tasks and field-programmable gate arrays (FPGAs) for custom hardware acceleration.
+Some providers also offer specialized compute options, such as graphics processing units (GPUs) for high-performance tasks like machine learning training or rendering, and field-programmable gate arrays (FPGAs) for custom hardware acceleration.

 Storage